 The chocolate pudding pie ingredients list here calls for whipped topping.
 My grandmother LOVED her Cool Whip so I totally get that for a classic easy chocolate cream pie recipe with instant pudding.
 However, feel free to use fresh whipped cream in its place if heavy cream brings you as much happiness as it does me!

 If you are wondering if you can use fat-free milk with Jello instant pudding, the answer is yes, but of course it won’t be as creamy and delicious!
 How much milk for Jello instant pudding pie?
 The 5.9 ounce package needs 2.5 cups of whole milk.

 Feel free to go all out and top your Chocolate Pudding Pie slice with a maraschino cherry and chocolate shavings.
 You can take a chocolate bar and run a knife or vegetable peeler along the edge to make your chocolate curls.
 Alternatively, feel free to use cocoa powder for a more bittersweet chocolate flavor.

 One final twist to consider if you get bored of this chocolate pie recipe, is trying an oreo crust!
 You just need oreos, a food processor, and some melted butter to make your own oreo cookie crust.

 Printable Instant Chocolate Pudding Pie

+I am huge on delicious chocolate desserts like this.
 This is the perfect dessert for any time of the year.
 I hope you enjoy making this easy chocolate pudding pie recipe with a someone in your life.
 Try not to eat the entire pie in one sitting!
 Easy recipes like this are great for showing kids how to follow a recipe and cook.
 This is one of my favorite desserts because you get a lot pleasure in learning to cook without much pressure.
 Do you like cooking with your kids?
 What is your favorite dish to make?